-Checking the integrity of your Excel worksheets
+Checking the integrity of your worksheets in Excel

 Excel workbooks can get quite complicated and it’s sometimes quite tricky to ensure all your formulas and data is 100% correct before you hand them over to someone else.